MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-settings.md

     Don't immediately see your solution in the navigation pane?
 First select **Show all**.

-2. Follow the prompts in the configuration to first select the type of scope, and then select the attributes you want to use to build the dynamic membership, and type in the attribute values.
+2. Follow the prompts in the configuration to first select the type of scope, and then select the attributes or properties you want to use to build the dynamic membership, and type in the attribute or property values.

     For example, to configure an adaptive scope that will be used to identify users in Europe, first select **Users** as the scope type, and then select the **Country or region** attribute, and type in **Europe**: